Azure/autorest.typescript/test/integration/generated/customUrlMoreOptions/README.md

 ### CustomUrlMoreOptionsClient

-`CustomUrlMoreOptionsClient` is the primary interface for developers using the CustomUrlMoreOptionsClient library.
+`CustomUrlMoreOptionsClient` is the primary interface for developers using the CustomUrlMoreOptions client library.
 Explore the methods on this client object to understand the different features of the CustomUrlMoreOptions service that you can access.